Mando75/typeorm-graphql-loader/README.md

 be selected, and which relations need to be loaded.
 This can then be used to create one SQL query that can get all of the information at once.

-Because the loader uses the queryBuilder API, it doesn't matter if you have all "normal", "lazy", "eager" relations, or a mix of all of them.
+Because the loader uses the queryBuilder API, it does not matter if you have all "normal", "lazy", "eager" relations, or a mix of all of them.
 You give it your starting entity and the GraphQL query info, and it will figure out what data you need and give it back to you in a structured TypeORM entity.
 Additionally, it provides some caching functionality as well, which will dedupe identical query signatures executed in the same tick.

-## Acknowledgments
+## Acknowledgments <a name="Acknowledgments">

 This project is based on the work of [Weboptimizer's typeorm-loader package](https://github.com/Webtomizer/typeorm-loader).
 I work quite a bit with